zwave-js/node-red-contrib-zwave-js/README.md

 ## Supported Class/Operation List
-Listed below are the outgoing CC's that are supported by this node.
+Listed below are the outgoing, Managed CC's that are supported by this node.
 In reality, ZWave-JS supports a much larger range, and you should receive these regadless of the below list.
 i.e you can't interreact with them, but you will still receive the associated events.